dsaw/MyCodingDocs/Git/TryGit_notes.md

 	* Merge conflicts can happen.
 Some files may have different changes in both the branches.
 You will have to choose the changes you want to keep by using merge tools.
 	* If you don't want to resolve the conflicts yet, run `git merge --abort` which will return the repo as it was before.

+* `git rebase anotherbranch` - Rebases the commits of the current branch from the common ancestor onto the  tip of the target branch.
+	* It is very similar to a merge, except the history of the repo is completely changed.
+Now only a linear series of commits are apparent.
+	* Conflicts may have to be resolved just like in merge.
+	* Interactive rebase with an `-i` flag supports options to modify the series of commits.
+You can reorder, squash them together, split into multiple commits, change individual commits and more.
+The rebase should be done on an ancestor of HEAD i.e. `git rebase -i HEAD~3`

 * `git branch -d clean-up` - Delete the branch after merging.
 	* If branch is not merged and you have to delete it, add -d -f option.